University of Otago

 Undergraduate study

 The undergraduate experience at Otago is unique, with 85% of students coming from outside Dunedin.
-Otago’s 14 residential colleges, each with its own identity, history and traditions, provide an environment that gives new students an opportunity to develop their independence, build a social network and succeed in their academic endeavours.
-Many international students choose to enrich their experience by living in a University Flat with a Kiwi host as a flatmate.
-Everything is close, with most accommodation within a ten minute walk of campus, and the city centre within 15 minutes’ walk.
+Otago’s 14 residential colleges, each with its own identity, history and traditions, provide an environment that allows new students to develop their independence, build a social network and succeed in their academic endeavours.
+What’s more, most Otago degrees are incredibly flexible.
+Almost every undergraduate degree is unique and can be tailored specifically to your interests and career goals.

 Postgraduate study